-2.5 Vision Insurance
+2.5.
+Vision Insurance

 The County shall provide one or more options for vision insurance coverage for eligible employees and dependents (currently Vision Service Plan).
 The County shall pay an amount equal to the employee-only premium for the least expensive vision insurance plan, and any increases thereto, for the term of this memorandum.
-Dependent vision coverage is available at the employee's expense, to regular employees and part-time employees (as defined in Section 7).
+Dependent vision coverage, at the employee's expense, is available to at the employee's expense.